-Assessing the Unidimensionality of Clayton’s Environmental Identity Scale Using Confirmatory Factor Analysis (CFA) and Bifactor Exploratory Structural Equation Modeling (bifactor-ESEM)
+Assessing the unidimensionality of Clayton's Environmental Identity Scale using Confirmatory Factor Analysis (CFA) and Bifactor Exploratory Structural Equation Modeling (bifactor-ESEM)

 dc.contributor.authorMoreira, Paulo

-dc.contributor.authorLoureiro, Ana Luisa Cardoso Marques Teixeira
+dc.contributor.authorLoureiro, Ana

 dc.contributor.authorInman, Richard